Published

 Professional Responsibility – ≈6 Percent of the Exam

-Professional Responsibility appears on nearly every California Bar Exam—sometimes as a standalone essay, sometimes as a crossover with Evidence or Community Property.
+Professional Responsibility appears on nearly every California Bar Exam, sometimes as a standalone essay, sometimes as a crossover with Evidence or Community Property.
+It draws from:

 • the ABA Model Rules of Professional Conduct,